Niq1982/lunch-list/Readme.md

 ## Adding lunch lists

 This creates a custom post type for lunch lists.
-Add a new lunchlist and set the title as ISO week number / year.
-So for example "2/2023" to set the second week of year 2023 lunch list.
-Here you can define the lunches for each day of the week.
+The lunch list for a certain week is resolved from the lunch list title: set the title as ISO week number / year.
+So for example use title `2/2023` to set the second week of year 2023 lunch list.

 ## Usage